scvcrem/scvcrem.github.io/_pages/book.md

 While grounded in Italy's farmlands, the book places this case in broader context.
 Similar patterns of labor informality and migrant self-organization are emerging across high-income democracies—from Spain to the U.S.—as states turn a blind eye to labor exploitation to remain competitive in global markets.

-*Inside Migrant Exploitation* speaks to ongoing debates in political science, sociology, and migration studies about labor, informality, governance, and exclusion.
+*How Marginalized Migrants Organize* speaks to ongoing debates in political science, sociology, and migration studies about labor, informality, governance, and exclusion.
 It offers:

 - A new theoretical framework for studying mass labor exploitation